 Port and SFMTA staff have provided periodic progress reports to the Port Commission, including on May 25, 2021 when staff described proposed improvements for the Central Embarcadero segment and the public outreach conducted during the past several months.
 On June 8, 2021 the Port Commission considered approval of the proposal but asked staff to prepare additional information related to signage and the Embarcadero Promenade (the Promenade) uses, public outreach, and traffic analysis and estimated traffic impacts.
-On July 13, the Port Commission reviewed new information on

-Embarcadero lane configurations and received additional public comment.
-The text of this staff report is largely the same as that of July 13, with revisions indicated by underline and strikethrough text.
+The text of this staff report is largely the same as that of June 8, with revisions indicated by underline and strikethrough text.

 The Project team engaged Port tenants and other stakeholders to understand concerns and interests about the proposed improvements.
 Following the outreach, SFMTA refined the project proposal to address concerns and confirm overall support to extend the 2-way bikeway between Mission Street and Broadway.
-Final proposed elements include a northbound lane reduction from 3 lanes to 2 in front of the Ferry Building, a 'field test' of two alternative lane configurations for northbound travel and left turn lanes at Broadway (to be evaluated for optimal operations), improved curb management near the Ferry Building that includes a net increase of on-street loading and parking, and a public education / awareness campaign to reduce conflicts between people walking, bicycling, and riding scooters on the Promenade.
+Final proposed elements include a northbound lane reduction from 3 lanes to 2 in front of the Ferry Building, a short segment that reduces to one traffic lane to maintain two left turn lanes at Broadway, improved curb management near the Ferry Building that includes a net increase of on-street loading and parking, and a public education / awareness campaign to reduce conflicts between people walking, bicycling, and riding scooters on the Promenade.
 The cost of the Quick-Build Central Embarcadero Project is approximately \$1 million and will include evaluation and additional outreach to inform a second, later capital phase for the Central Embarcadero that could extend the 2-way bikeway south to Bryant Street.
 Later phases of work to improve the Southern Embarcadero segment (Bryant Street to Oracle Park) and Northern Embarcadero segment (Broadway to Jefferson Street) will be considered separately as opportunities and funding become available, including Port Commission status reports.